DIGGSml/2026-DIGGS-Student-Hackathon/README.md

 Unlock siloed geotechnical data by converting between formats.
 Ingest legacy files, proprietary exports, and unstructured PDFs into standardized DIGGS—or export to downstream tools like GIS and CAD.

 ### 5. 🌐 Cross-Discipline Integration
 Connect DIGGS data with other engineering disciplines.
-Bridge geotechnical data with structural, environmental, or transportation engineering.

 ## 📁 Repository Structure